-In accordance with Hong Kong Standard on Assurance Engagement 3000 "Assurance Engagement Other than Audits or Reviews of Historical Financial Information", the auditor has also reported to the Board that for the year ended 31 December 2016, nothing has come to their attention that the continuing connected transactions, which were governed by the New Construction Services Agreement, (i) have not received the approval of the Board; (ii) were not, in all material respects, in accordance with the pricing policies of the Group; (iii) have not been entered into, in all material respects, in accordance with the relevant agreement governing such transactions; and (iv) have exceeded the relevant cap amount for the financial year ended 31 December 2016 as set out in the circular dated 2 July 2014 published by the Company in respect of the continuing connected transactions.
-The Board will continue to monitor the transactions with Shanghai Ditong and seek the approval by the independent shareholders in an extraordinary general meeting to pre-approve the annual caps for 2018, 2019 and 2020 as required by the Listing Rules.
-Note 34(a) to the consolidated financial statements refers.
+In accordance with Hong Kong Standard on Assurance Engagement 3000 "Assurance Engagement Other than Audits or Reviews of Historical Financial Information", the auditor has also reported to the Board that for the year ended 31 December 2017, nothing has come to their attention that the continuing connected transactions, which were governed by the New Construction Services Agreement, (i) have not received the approval of the Board; (ii) were not, in all material respects, in accordance with the pricing policies of the Group; (iii) have not been entered into, in all material respects, in accordance with the relevant agreement governing such transactions; and (iv) have exceeded the relevant cap amount for the financial year ended 31 December 2017 as set out in the circular dated 2 July 2014 published by the Company in respect of the continuing connected transactions.
+As mentioned in the previous section "Continuing Connected Transactions" that the ordinary resolution for approval of the 2017 Construction Services Agreement and the annual caps (and revised annual caps) was not passed at each of the two extraordinary general meetings of the Group, held on 28 December 2017 and 21 March 2018 respectively, in light of the business needs of the Group, the Group continues certain existing transactions with Shanghai Ditong but closely monitors the aggregate transaction amount of the transactions under the 2017 Construction Services Agreement to ensure that the amount of such transactions would not exceed RMB128,000,000 for each of the three years ending 31 December 2020.